 Before or during the planning process you should have received a connection offer from your District Network Operator.
 This is normally valid for 90 days and a revised quotation is sometimes needed.
 You will need to sign the DNO contract and pay them directly for the grid connection upgrade.

 Wind turbine installers (including Capture Energy) are not a licensed metering or energy supplier.
 You will therefore need to make contact with a metering provider and energy supplier.
-We will provide you of details of appropriate companies for this. [see our pages on metering for more information].
+We will provide you with details of appropriate companies for this.
+See our pages on [metering] for more information.
 The installation of the meter will need to tie up with the grid connection date.
-For small turbines, like the Kingspan KW6 this stage is not normally required as slightly different rules apply to turbines under 30kW.
+For small turbines, like the Kingspan KW6, this stage is not normally required as slightly different rules apply to turbines under 30kW.

 Proposed Installation Date

 Once a date is known for the completion of the grid connection and installation of your import/export meter we can propose an installation date for your turbine.
 In an ideal situation the commissioning of the turbine will happen as soon as possible after the new supply is live.